NOW IN TENSORFLOW 2 and PYTHON 3

 - Neural networks for classification and regression (just a review to get you warmed up!)

-- How to model sequence data
+- How to model image data in code

 - How to model text data for NLP (including preprocessing steps for text)